turbot/tailpipe-plugin-aws/docs/tables/aws_vpc_flow_log/index.md

 }
 ```

-### Collect logs for all accounts in an organization
+### Collect logs from an S3 bucket for all accounts in an organization

 For a specific organization, collect logs for all accounts and regions.